Unease as Nigeria marks one year after #EndSARS protests | DW | 16.10.2021

 "We blame the federal government for not taking care of the youth and masses," Pastor Emma Idowu told DW.
 "Look at the condition of the masses.
 We have no food to eat today.
 We know that the federal government is trying.
 But they are not doing enough."

-The Nigerian police created the infamous Special Anti-Robbery Squad (SARS) in 1992 to tackle rising carjackings, kidnappings, cattle rustling, illegal firearms, among other crimes.
+The Nigerian police created the infamous Special Anti-Robbery Squad (SARS) in 1992 to tackle rising carjackings, kidnappings, cattle rustling and illegal firearms, among other crimes.

-However, as time passed, SARS officers were accused of numerous abuses, including torture, rape, extortions, forced disappearances, and extrajudicial killings.
+As time passed, SARS officers were accused of numerous abuses, including torture, rape, extortion, forced disappearances and extrajudicial killings.

 On October 4, 2020, a video showing SARS officers dragging two men from a hotel and shooting one of them went viral.
 Ultimately, it was this clip which triggered the eruption of #EndSARS protests on social media and on the streets, calling for the disbandment of the unit.

-Okechukwu says Nigerians are now waiting for the government to implement the recommendations of the various state judicial panels of inquiry so that the perpetrators can finally be held to account.
+Okechukwu said Nigerians were now waiting for the government to implement the recommendations of the various state judicial panels of inquiry so that the perpetrators can finally be held to account.

 Mansur Bala Bello contributed to this report.